jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 only applies to attacks originating from the front or sides of the chariot; no cover is gained if attacks are launched from the driver’s rear.

-Chariot, Heavy: The heavy chariot is designed to be pulled forward by a team of massive horses numbering four or more, gathering significant speeds over flat terrain.
+**Chariot, Heavy**: The heavy chariot is designed to be pulled forward by a team of massive horses numbering four or more, gathering significant speeds over flat terrain.
 It is able to carry a handful of passengers and their equipment, with each of them having significant room to move.
 Most often used by plains or desert peoples, heavy chariots